seanbreckenridge/malexport/README.md

 Since this uses selenium, that requires a `chromedriver` binary somewhere on your system.
 Thats typically available in package repositories, else see [here](https://gist.github.com/seanbreckenridge/709a824b8c56ea22dbf4e86a7804287d).
 If this isn't able to find the file, set the `MALEXPORT_CHROMEDRIVER_LOCATION` environment variable, like: `MALEXPORT_CHROMEDRIVER_LOCATION=C:\\Downloads\\chromedriver.exe malexport ...`

+I left some shell functions I commonly use to query my data in `malexport.sh`, to use that set the `MAL_USERNAME` variable to your account name, and then `source malexport.sh` in your shell startup.
+Should work on both `bash`/`zsh`

 ## Usage

 ### update